kwebio/kweb-docs/intro.rst

 * Bind DOM values directly to a value in your database and have them update in realtime

-* A statically typed HTML DSL allowing your IDE to catch bugs that would otherwise only be caught at runtime
+* A statically typed HTML DSL allowing your IDE to immediately catch bugs that might otherwise only be caught at runtime

 * Efficient server-side rendering, DOM caching, and instruction preloading